vtsuperdarn/python_tutorial/README.md

 	if at any point you are told that another package is needed, use easy_install.exe to install it

+NOTES:
+* If your install fails, look into manually installing the binaries ([http://www.lfd.uci.edu/~gohlke/pythonlibs/](http://www.lfd.uci.edu/~gohlke/pythonlibs/))
-NOTE:  In order to build and install the C extension library, you must install Microsoft Visual C (MSVC)
+* In order to build and install the C extension library, you must install Microsoft Visual C (MSVC)